 Alongside all of this, students engage in up to 400 hours of Wellbeing activities over the three years of Junior Cycle.

-At the conclusion of their three years of learning at Junior Cycle, each student receives a Junior Cycle Profile of Achievement (JCPA) that includes their final exam results, CBA Grade Descriptors and details of their Other Areas of Learning.
+At the conclusion of their three years of learning at Junior Cycle, each student receives a Junior Cycle Profile of Achievement (JCPA) that includes their final exam results and CBA Grade Descriptors for all subjects and short courses as well as details of their Other Areas of Learning.

 More information about the changes at Junior Cycle can be found in the documents and websites below: